sebastian-porling/IV1350.Seminar4/README.md

-# IV1350.Seminar3
+# IV1350.Seminar4

-This is my solution for the third seminar for the course Object-Oriented Design (IV1350), at KTH The Royal Institute of Technology.
+This is my solution for the fourth seminar for the course Object-Oriented Design (IV1350), at KTH The Royal Institute of Technology.

 ## The Design